philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 D ::= A | G ⊃ D | D ∧ D | ∀x D
 ```

 The additions compared to the above Horn clause structure is implication and forall are allowed in the goal formula.
+We now add a parameter `S` to the sequent to represent the signature.

-- `P ; S |- D -> G` puts a new program clause into the database ` (D :: P) ; S |- G`.
+- `P ; S |- D -> G` puts a new program clause into the database `(D :: P) ; S |- G`.

 - `P ; S |- forall x, G` introduce a new fresh constant `P ; (x :: S) |- G`

 We can see that implication and forall are related.
 In dependent type theory implication is just a forall where you ignore the argument in the rest of the type `A -> B = forall x : A, B`.
-Likewise bounded quantifiers $\forall_S x, P$ can be usefully expanded as $\forall x, S => P$ when you are modeling this construct in a first order theorem prover.
+Likewise bounded quantifiers $\forall_S x, P$ can be usefully expanded as $\forall x, S \rightarrow P$ when you are modeling this construct in a first order theorem prover.

 The forall rule also gives us a principled way to generate well scoped fresh names.
-This interplays with lambda prolog's ability to talk about lambda terms, which I won't touch on further today.
+This interplays with lambda prolog's ability to talk about lambda terms.

 What's really beautiful and powerful seeming is that the program and goal formulas are mutually recursively defined.
-There is a certain symmetry and it is pleasing that

 # Backchaining
 The above rules break down the goal formula, but eventually it becomes atomic.
 What then?
 Then comes the backchaining phase where the logic program selects a program clause to resolve against the goal.

-This has something to do with focsuing
+This has something to do with [focusing](https://www.cs.cmu.edu/~fp/courses/15816-f16/lectures/18-focusing.pdf)

 Prolog's default depth first search strategy hurts it's character as a theorem prover.
 There is much to be gained from this convention, as it increases it's predictable character as a operational programming language.

 Datalog is superior on this count.
-It breadth first searches trough forward inference and cannot get caught digging down as dusty alley.
+It breadth first searches through forward inference and cannot get caught digging down as dusty alley.

 # Datalog
+Datalog works via bottom up / forward inference.

-What  datalog support.
+What Datalog support.
 - We can assert facts to go right in the database like`edge(1,2).`.
 - We can assert rules like `path(x,z) :- edge(x,y), path(y,z).`.
 Operationally speaking, the body is a SQL-like query matched (not unified!) against the database, for which the query result is used to fill out the head.
 Because of how this works, every variable occurring in the head must be bound in the body.
 If it isn't, what are you going to fill it out with?
-Well we can imagine some ideas (to be discussed), but that is not stock datalog.
+Well we can imagine some ideas (to be discussed), but that is not stock Datalog.

 # Bounded Horn Clauses
 What is the set of formulas that Datalog can prove?